-Like many New York City PR firms, Dukas Public Relations (DPR) is always busy, and every courtesy is offered to people walking in their door – sometimes they do good work and sometimes they do not.
+Like many New York City PR firms, Dukas Linden PR is always busy, and every courtesy is offered to people walking in their door – sometimes they do good work and sometimes they do not.
 It’s one of those agencies which is perceived as very much hit or miss.

 Dukas started down the PR path during his college years when he attended an event talking about Lebanon and their battles with Israel.
 He saw how the press seemed to tilt in one direction and because of the tilt, foreign policy tilted that way too.
 He said he wanted to do what he could to tilt things in favor of Israel and other ideals he held high.